mutaimwiti/rbactl/examples/mongo/README.md

 ### Testing manually (using Postman)

 A Postman collection that you can import is included on the root of the project.
+It makes extensive use of variables and tests to eliminate the effort of copying and pasting mongoDB object ids.
+This is achieved by storing values from preceding requests in Postman environment and using them on other requests.
 The following users are available when the application is started:

 ```text
 1. Foo Bar => username: foobar